 A. Unfortunately, no. Years ago, we used to allow them at any time, but had some issues a few times with other tour-goers getting very upset by this.
 Some were so frightened by even the smallest dogs, they left upon finding out that a dog was going to be with us on the tour.
 Ghosts?
 No problem for them, but dogs?
 Whole other story.
 This is what prompted us to have a specially designated night, once per month, where everyone on that tour is “in the know” about the fact that dogs MAY be present.

 A. Yes and no. There isn’t an exact number that we stop every tour at, and it also depends on the time of year.
 October brings in bigger groups, especially on the weekends, as it is with any haunted attraction.
 We all wear portable microphones, so you should never have issues in hearing us.
-We WILL indicate tours as full on our schedule by being listed in BLUE, and then add more tours if demand is exceptionally high.
+We WILL indicate tours as full on our schedule by being listed in BLUE, and then add more tours if we can.
 If the tour you’re interested in attending is on the online Schedule, and not indicated as full by being listed in BLUE, it is still available.
-The sole reason we require reservations is so that we can know ahead of time how many people we're expecting.
+The sole reason we require reservations is so that we can know how many people we are expecting ahead of time.

 Q. Can we bring our own alcoholic drinks on the tours?